syncfusion-content/wpf-docs/wpf/SfDiagram/Page-Settings.md

 Description

-An element’s position, size, and many other numeric values are measured in pixels by default.
+An element’s position, size, and many other numeric values are measured in pixels, by default.
 These values can be changed to standard measurement units like inches, centimeters, etc. These units can also be changed at runtime.
-Once the unit is changed, all numeric values will be updated to the new unit to maintain the same visual appearance.
-Rulers and gridlines will be updated accordingly.
+Once the unit is changed, all numeric values are updated to the new unit to maintain the same visual appearance.
+Rulers and gridlines are updated accordingly.